+F. Poulet

+Operations Compound Director

-F. Bernard Deputy Sustainability Soitec, Bernin, France
+Soitec, Bernin, France

 At Soitec, our products are designed and manufactured to provide greater performance, security and agility, while guaranteeing energy efficiency to the resulting applications.
 This is the heart of our technology and our value proposition.
 Sustainability thus integrates Soitec's core business with the energy efficiency of its products.
 This has naturally inspired and structured the way we conduct our activities.

 For several years, we have been constantly innovating to manage our activities more sustainably, with a particular attention to reducing the carbon footprint of the entire microelectronics value chain, reducing our water withdrawals and taking into account environmental criteria in the design of our products.
+We are going to present some of these innovations.